shiimizu/ena/README.md

 1. The list of threads are fetched from `threads.json` or `archive.json` and stored in the database.
    * The `Last-Modified` from the HTTP header is then stored in the database as a timestamp.
 Before fetching the threads list, this is checked so to not download the list again if it's not modified.

 1. On startup of the program, threads are combined between in-db (if any) and received so as to get the **union** of both.
-After the initial startup, all subsequent list of threads are the result of a **symmetric difference** between in-db and recieved threads, e.g only the modified threads such as deleted/updated/added/modified, resulting in a lower amount of threads to be processed.
+   After the initial startup, all subsequent list of threads are the result of a **symmetric difference** between in-db and recieved threads,
+   e.g only the modified threads such as deleted/updated/added/modified, resulting in a lower amount of threads to be processed.

-1. Then each thread is fetched concurrently (based on `limit` setting).
+2. Then each thread is fetched concurrently (based on `limit` setting).
     1. In each thread, every media file & thumbnail is fetched concurrently (based on `limit_media` setting) and its entry is upserted to the database.
     2. The thread is upserted to the database after media is done (if any), and then the `Last-Modified` from the HTTP header is stored in the `last_modified` column of the thread.
         * Before fetching a thread this is checked so to not download the thread again if it's not modified.

-1. Once a board is finished (all its threads are fetched), the next one is fetched and the whole process starts all over again.
+3. Once a board is finished (all its threads are fetched), the next one is fetched and the whole process starts all over again.

-## Asagi
+## Asagi specific implementation changes
-* Add any future extra columns to `exif`
+* Added any future columns to `exif`
-* Add `archivedOn` to `exif`
+* Added `archivedOn` to `exif`
 * Fixed updating `sticky` and `locked` for threads in triggers
 * Use `{board}_threads`'s `time_last` to store `Last-Modified` from HTTP header.
 Nobody uses the `time_last` column so it's OK.
 * More accurate `deleted` posts due to upserts